Always something to do for the holidays or rainy day?

 Whether you have older children or younger children, you may also sometimes grab the kids' tablet to surf, especially for that price you want to get something out of it yourself.

 But if gaming is enough for your family then that's fine.

 In most families you will probably find a tablet that is used for other purposes than just gaming.

 The Nintendo Switch is actually a tablet that can play Nintendo games.
 Nintendo should do the obvious thing: make it a base tablet.

 I think the choice for your family to go for a Nintendo Switch or a children's tablet is this:

 - you have smaller children and think playing games together is more important than educational content

 - your children now mainly use your phone for playing games and not so much for educational content or watching videos

-- you already have older children and a tablet at home, or they already have their own laptop.
-The Switch is then a nice addition to the game area
+- you already have older children and a tablet at home, or do they already have their own laptop.
+The Switch is a nice addition to the game area

 Otherwise, I think it will be a tablet, or (at a later date) both.